 - Seven seats cost extra

 "In looks and ability, the X-Trail resembles the popular Nissan Qashqai, except it's a little bigger in order to accommodate an optional third row of seats in the boot."

 This X-Trail's build quality and specification are both much better than the previous model's.
-There are five trim levels: Visia, Acenta, Acenta+, N-Tec and Tekna – all of them featuring cruise control, Bluetooth phone connectivity and air-conditioning as standard.
+There are five trim levels: Visia, Acenta, Acenta+, N-Tec and Tekna – all featuring cruise control, Bluetooth phone connectivity and air-conditioning as standard.
 Even a panoramic sunroof is available on all but the most basic version.
 The new X–Trail rides and handles better than its predecessor, too, although it leans quite heavily in corners and the steering is a little light.

 The X-Trail scored the full five stars in its Euro NCAP crash test and comes with a good package of safety equipment.
 Its predecessor was reliable, but we’d expect this better-made version to be even more so.